La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 <pixra url="/assets/pixra/cilre/djica_tuha_le_titla.png" caption="le prenu cu djica tu'a le titla" definition="The person wants the sweetie."></pixra>

-Place structure may put too much burden to specify actions or events.
+Place structure may put too much burden on specifying actions or events.
 Sometimes we want to specify only some object in those events or places and skip describing the action or the event altogether.

 In the examples above _I suggest the pub._ most likely implies going to the pub and _I want the apple._ implies eating it.